-The Hazel Leys Academy officially opened on 1 September 2015 future reports will be published fully
+The Hazel Leys Academy officially opened on 1 September 2015.

 To read our most recent Ofsted report, please click on the link below.

 Hazel Leys Academy – a primary school in Corby - is celebrating after receiving a glowing Ofsted report which has seen them go from rated as “Requires Improvement” to “Good” in all areas.
 This has come after three years of rapid improvement which began after the school’s conversion to an academy and became part of Greenwood Academies Trust in September 2015.

 Inspectors heaped praise on the senior leaders, including the Trust, which the report says has been “successful in improving teaching and pupil’s achievement.”
 The report said that Mrs Bain, who was appointed Principal prior to the school becoming an academy in 2015, is “steadfast in her resolve to lead the school by focusing directly on the needs of the pupils.
 Her strategic approach is ably supported by a strong leadership team and the multi-academy trust.”

 The report also specifically highlighted the support provided to the academy by Greenwood Academies Trust, including the support the Trust provides to staff development and the sharing of best practice, and the extensive sports programme offered by the Trust to all of its academies, which provides pupils and students with opportunities for high-quality sporting experiences.

 Other areas of success highlighted by the report, includes: